aidanboyne/BCMCodes/README.md

 1. **Getting Started**
    - How to install python and Jupyter Notebooks
    - Variables, data types, and operators
-   - Control flow (if statements, loops)
+   - Basics of Pandas DataFrames